KonuTech/gfk_ml_ops_data_analyst/README.md

 ---

+#### Target Drift and Prediction Drift
-### week_number == 202104 vs week_number == 202105
+#### week_number == 202104 vs week_number == 202105

-> Although the model seems to work fine there was only one related event for week 202105.
+> Although the model seemed to work fine there was only one event meaningful during week 202105.
 The event turned out to be a
 > TP.
-Model became obsolete:
+The model became obsolete.
+Black Friday ended around two months earlier.:

 #### Predicted events bucketized by prod_gr_id